 Support for chimp research has been on the decline since Nim's death in 2000, and the National Institutes of Health has now found most invasive experimentation to be unnecessary, according to a recent report in Scientific American.

-NIH stopped funding at several research centers in September and has relocated scores of chimps to sanctuaries, according to the Washington Post.
+NIH stopped funding at several research centers in September and has relocated only a small number of them to sanctuaries, according to the Washington Post.

 Nearly 1,000 other research chimps are still languishing in government custody, according to advocacy groups such as the Great Ape Protection Project.